 What causes hyperpigmentation?

-The skin cells that produce melanin can be altered by several different conditions and factors.
+Several different conditions and factors can alter the skin cells that produce melanin.
 Some medications and chemotherapy drugs can cause skin pigmentation as a side effect.

-The melanin production in some women is caused by hormonal changes during pregnancy.
-There is also a rare endocrine disease, which is called Addison’s disease and can produce skin pigmentation in areas of sun exposure, and areas exposed to frictions, such as knees and elbows.
+Hormonal changes during pregnancy cause melanin production in some women.
+There is also a rare endocrine disease called Addison’s disease, which can produce skin pigmentation in areas of sun exposure and areas exposed to friction, such as knees and elbows.

 Treatments and Therapies

 is harmless, many people wish to remove it because of the cosmetic outcome.

 There is an excellent range of possible methods of treatment for skin pigmentation and even home remedies that people can try.

 Before trying skin pigmentation removal, you should consider becoming more prominent, such as using a sunscreen with an SPF of 30 or higher.